-- I, MARIA AURORA D. GEOTINA-GARCIA, Filipino, of legal age, and a resident of after having duly sworn to in accordance with law do hereby declare that: - 1.
-I am a nominee for independent director of ACE Enexor, Inc. (the "Corporation"), and has been the Corporation's independent director since 2019. - 2.
+I, MARIA AURORA D. GEOTINA-GARCIA, Filipino, of legal age, and a resident of No. 27 Sanso St., Corinthian Gardens, Quezon City, after having duly sworn to in accordance with law do hereby declare that:

+- 1. I am a nominee for independent director of ACE Enexor, Inc. (the "Corporation"), and has been the Corporation's independent director since 2019. - 2.
 I am affiliated with the following companies or organizations (including Government Owned and Controlled Corporations):

-Company/Organization Position/Relationship Period of Service 2017 to present Cebu Landmasters, Inc. Independent Director MAGEO Consulting, Inc. President 2015 to present Queen City Development Bank Independent Director 2009 to present
+Company/Organization Position/Relationship Period of Service Cebu Landmasters, Inc. Independent Director 2017 to present MAGEO Consulting, Inc. President 2015 to present Queen City Development Bank Independent Director 2009 to present